highchair/artinruins-com/_essays/more-historic-districts.md

 ***

 We’d like to thank local experts and contributors for their advice while writing this article: Sarah Zurier, Architectural Historian/Special Projects, Rhode Island Historical Preservation and Heritage Commission; Brent Runyon, former Executive Director of the Providence Preservation Society, now an independent preservation consultant and realtor; Marissa Brown, Executive Director, Providence Preservation Society; Jason Martin and Samara Pinto, City of Providence.

+An edited version of this article appeared in the [Providence Eye, 14 August 2024](https://pvdeye.org/historic-districts-in-providence-how-they-work-what-they-do-and-why-there-should-be-more/).